sneakerush/salon_website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a simple Salon Website I created for a Local Salon.
-The website can be altered to suite any ```for-service``` business model
+The website can be altered to suit any ```for-service``` business model

 <p align="right">(<a href="#readme-top">back to top</a>)</p>